jhass/nextcloud-keeweb/README.md

 **Note about Nextcloud 28 and newer:**

-**Since KeeWeb itself is unmaintained and Nextcloud 28 changed its API so KeeWeb can not be integrated any longer in the way it was don until Nextcloud 27, there is no active support any longer for this app - sorry!**
+**Since KeeWeb itself is unmaintained and Nextcloud 28 changed its API so KeeWeb can not be integrated any longer in the way it was done until Nextcloud 27, there is no active support any longer for this app - sorry!**

 **However if you have the knowledge and time to help maintaining KeeWeb, see https://github.com/jhass/nextcloud-keeweb/issues/221, https://github.com/jhass/nextcloud-keeweb/issues/204 and https://github.com/jhass/nextcloud-keeweb/issues/229.